About News

 Team illustration by Garen Ewing

 Maschinen-Mensch is an independent game studio from Berlin founded in 2014 by Johannes Kristmann and Riad Djemili.
 We love creating games using a mix of carefully hand-crafted elements and procedural gameplay to create unique experiences for players.
-Our first game Curious Expedition sold more than 500.000 copies across all platforms.
+Our games include the Curious Expedition series and our latest release, Mother Machine, which have collectively reached hundreds of thousands of players worldwide.

 As a studio we aim to offer opportunities to local artists and creators and strive to be a part of the vivid, wonderful Berlin indie scene through collaborations, events and our shared office space and collective, Saftladen.